Conrad Manila: Dessert Museum

-Features
+Space & Time Cube+

+Space & Time Cube+ is an immersive art museum with 20 themed attractions, such as the sensory games room, LED tunnels, and holographic exhibits.
+It is also located on the ground floor of S Maison.
+It had a soft opening on June 1, 2024, and officially opened on July 14 as the first immersive art museum outside of China.

+Former attractions

 Lakbay Museo

 Lakbay Museo was an "interactive millennial museum" at the Conrad Manila and was considered as its first kind in the Philippines.
 Opened on July 12, 2019, it had art installations and 14 unique experiences from 11 different destinations around Luzon, Visayas and Mindanao.
 It also had a souvenir shop where visitors can buy pasalubong from different provinces of the Philippines.
 It was also located at the ground floor of S Maison.
-It closed by the end of July 2022.
+The museum was closed by the end of July 2022 and later moved the museum to the Ayala Malls Manila Bay, which opened its doors on September 2022.

 Reception

 Prior to its opening date, the Conrad Manila was awarded at the 4th Annual Philippine Property Awards in April 2016.
 The establishment is the recipient of three awards, namely Best Hotel Development, Best Hotel Architectural Design, and Best Hotel Interior Design.

 At the 2017 Prix Versailles World Architecture Awards held at the UNESCO Headquarters in Paris, the S Maison was recognized for design excellence in the Interior Spaces, South Asia and the Pacific Shopping Malls category.